Ash's mother. She runs a family restaurant named Pallet House.

 - Bullying a Dragon: Angering Ash when they met again did not end well for him.

-- Cheaters Never Prosper: Kicked out of Oak's Summer Camp on the very last day for using his cellphone during the final exam.
-And then there's trying to attack Sparky in the middle of his battle with Ritchie, prompting the latter to command his Charmander to use their newly perfected Dragon Rage.
+- He tries to attack the helpless Sparky in the middle of his battle with Ritchie, prompting the latter to command his Charmander to use their newly perfected Dragon Rage.

 - Dishing Out Dirt: Has an Onyx and Dugtrio in his fight with Ash in Chapter 31.